 Launching in AWS

-In the AWS Marketplace, you can easily launch a server.
-Then browse https://<serverip>:37411, to see the home page with an image of Boiler Bay.
+In the AWS Marketplace, you can easily launch a server – see web access.
+Then browse to the home page with an image of Boiler Bay.
 Click on Administrate Users.
 The browser will complain that the web site is not secure, because while https is enabled, there is no server authentication possible yet, and only encryption will happen.
 Just accept the supposedly ‘insecure’ login.
-You can fix this later from the instance shell login, by creating an SSL certificate and giving the server a domain name, or you can edit the launch script to choose http instead of https.
+You can fix this later from the instance shell login, by creating an SSL certificate and giving the server a domain name, or read the launch script to see how to switch to http if absolutely necessary.
 Now log in as admin/<instanceid>.
 You can change the admin password in this page.
 At this point you may want to change the password for the testUser too, so other non-admin users can get to the demo/readonly and demo/writeable database, which contain interesting example data, such as some documentation and queries.
 Now browse back home and click on Access Databases.
 Select demo/writeable to get to the database browser, where you can experiment.
 At this point, you should familiarize yourself with the basics of the server and database browser access.
-You need ports 37411 and 37412, plus port 22 for SSH if needed eventually.
-Or, use the password suffix feature described below.

 The root volume contains all code and gets swapped when new versions are released, while the second much larger volume is /data.
 Backup involves taking a snapshot of the /data volume, and on restore, creating a volume from it and attaching that to the root.
-The /data volume contains all databases.
+The /data volume contains all databases, static web content, and X509 certificates.
 AWS is very convenient for managing backup snapshots and creating volumes or new instances from them later for restore.
 Note that the /data/infinitydb-home/key-store and /data/infinitydb-home/key-store-password directories contain the private SSL keys.
 Almost all system configuration is in /data/infinitydb-home/data/default/meta-data.infdb and is encrypted, including database names and their corresponding file names, user names, password hashes (not passwords), roles, grants, and permissions.
 Therefore, snapshotting makes it convenient for single-instance backup.

 Directory Copy Backup